Create a new project

 user_type: driver.
 Courier content will never appear in the results.Create the courier support playbook

-Create another playbook called “Courier Support”.Set the LLM description:Then write the playbook instructions:Then configure Metadata filtering on this playbook’s Knowledge base tool — same as the previous step, but this time set the value to
+Create another playbook called “Courier Support”.Set the LLM description:Then write the playbook instructions:Then configure metadata filtering on this playbook’s Knowledge base tool.
+Open Advanced query settings, click + next to Metadata filtering, and this time set the value to

 courier:| Key | Value |